mwpb/java-prettier-formatter/README.md

 ## Acknowledgments

-This package completes the 'last yard' to use Prettier with Java files in VS Code.
+This package completes the 'last yard' to use Prettier with Java files in VS Code in a standalone way.
 The hard work and credit is due to:-

 * [Prettier](https://prettier.io/) - Formatter.